j91mcmurdo/yusha-farsi-demo/README.md

 npm run dev
 ```

 The application should now be running at `http://localhost:9002`.

+> **⚠️ Heads Up!
+Expect a Firestore Error on First Run!**
+> When you first load the app and try to filter content, you will almost certainly see an error in your console about a "failed precondition". **This is normal!** It just means you need to create a database index.
+See the "Firestore Indexing Errors" section below for the easy, one-click solution.

 Enjoy exploring your Farsi Journey! 🎉

 ---